Kinabatangan Riverside Lodge | 2 Day | Sabah, Borneo

 • At the Kinabatangan River: 2 x river cruises (1 morning & 1 late afternoon), 1 x guided night nature walk.
 The Kinabatangan River cruises included with this trip will travel as far upstream as ~7km to Pontian Point and downstream a maximum of ~ 10 km to Tenegang Besar Point.

-• Guided throughout your trip by an English-speaking licensed, experienced and friendly Nature Guide.
+• Guided throughout your trip by an English-speaking, licensed, experienced and friendly Nature Guide.

 Trip Exclusions – Kinabatangan Riverside Lodge Trip